GuilhermeCunha79/lapr2/docs/SprintB/US9/US9_SpecifyANewTypeOfTest.md

 # 4. Tests

-**Test 1:** Check that it is not possible to create an instance of the NewTypeOfTest class with null values.
+**Test 1:** Check that it is not possible to create an instance of a NewTypeOfTest class with null values.

     (expected = NullPointerException.class)
     public void ensureNullTypeOfTestIsNotCreated() {